Yongzheng Emperor: Birth and early life

 Yinzhen was the eleventh recorded son of the Kangxi Emperor, and the fourth prince to survive into adulthood.
 His mother, historically known as Empress Xiaogongren, was originally a court attendant from the Manchu Uya clan.
 Around the time when Yinzhen was born, his mother was of low status and did not have the right to raise her own children.
 For most of his childhood, Yinzhen was raised by Noble Consort Tong, the daughter of Tong Guowei, the Kangxi Emperor's maternal uncle and an eminent official in the early part of the Kangxi Emperor's reign.
 (Note: Noble Consort Tong was the Kangxi Emperor's cousin.
 She was made a guifei ("Noble Consort") in 1677 and later promoted to huang guifei, and, after the death of Empress Xiaozhaoren, became the highest-ranked consort in the Kangxi Emperor's harem.)
-She died when Yinzhen was just 9 years old.
+She died when Yinzhen was just 9 years old and his education was then put into the care of Imperial Noble Consort Quehui, the younger sister of the late Empress.
 After she gave birth to more children, Yinzhen's mother was promoted to a pin and then to a fei, (Note: The ranks of consorts in the palace were, Empress, Noble Consort (guifei), Consort (fei), pin, guiren, and so on; fei is therefore the third highest rank of the consorts.) and became known as defei or "Virtuous Consort".
 The Kangxi Emperor did not raise his children only inside the palace.
 He also exposed his sons (including Yinzhen) to the outside world and gave them a rigorous education.
 Yinzhen accompanied his father on several inspection trips around the Beijing area, as well as one further south.
 He became the honorary leader of the Plain Red Banner during the Battle of Jao Modo between the Qing Empire and the Mongol Dzungar Khanate led by Galdan Khan.
 Yinzhen was made a beile in 1689 along with several brothers and promoted to junwang (second-rank prince) in 1698.